aaronnewmanj/Shopping-Program/ShoppingProgram/README.md

 # eBay Product Scraper with SQL Database Storage

-This program fetches product listings from eBay using your secure server-side eBay API token, and stores them in a MySQL database.
-Users can configure their own database without needing access to the eBay API credentials.
+This is a Python based eBay product scraper that fetches desired product details, organizes them by price or seller rating, and stores them in a MySQL database.
+The program leverages the official eBay API through a deployed token proxy server, ensuring that API credentials remain private.
+Built with a focus on secure API integration, database flexibility, and scalable design, it demonstrates practical use of Flask, REST APIs, and environment-based credential management.

 # Setup Instructions
 1. Clone the repository